digistackops-PHP-org/PHP-2-tier-E-Com-Local/README.md

 Check the Permissions of the "appuser" in DB

 ```
-SELECT user, host FROM mysql.ecomdb WHERE user='ecomuser';
+SELECT user, host FROM mysql.user WHERE user='ecomuser';
 ```

 Check the Grants of the "appuser" in DB